 His videos and conceptual photographs of the remains of buildings invite the viewer to reconsider our built environment as it intersects the natural.
 For this exhibition at GroundWork, Topal has revisited the content of this project, re-edited the videos and prepared a grid of photographs, with accompanying text along the wall.
 The videos have ambient sound designed to complement the images in this specific gallery space.

-The Purity of water
+Reflecting on The Purity of Water

 This exhibition has caused us all to think through the subject of the purity of water.
-For the Japanese artists in particular it has become clear how it water has formed an absolute foundation of their culture.
+For the Japanese artists in particular it has become clear how water has formed an absolute foundation of their culture.

 In reflecting on the subject with them, it brings up sharply to us as a UK audience too, how we take for granted the runs of clear healthy water through our taps.
 But also we are reminded of our own water disasters, through the consequences of Storm Ciara and Storm Denis which began the year 2020, and the flooding rivers in Yorkshire and the devastation that has brought to homes.